Substituted cathinone

 Substituted cathinones, or simply cathinones, which include some stimulants and entactogens, are derivatives of cathinone.
 They feature a phenethylamine core with an alkyl group attached to the alpha carbon, and a ketone group attached to the beta carbon, along with additional substitutions.
 Cathinone occurs naturally in the plant khat whose leaves are chewed as a recreational drug.

-Substituted cathinones act as monoamine releasing agents and/or monoamine reuptake inhibitors, including of norepinephrine, dopamine, and/or serotonin.
+Substituted cathinones act as monoamine releasing agents and/or monoamine reuptake inhibitors, including norepinephrine, dopamine, and/or serotonin.
 In contrast to substituted amphetamines, most substituted cathinones do not act as agonists of the human trace amine-associated receptor 1 (TAAR1).
 This may potentiate their stimulating and addictive effects.
 In addition, β-keto-substituted phenethylamines, such as βk-2C-B, appear to show dramatically reduced potency and efficacy as serotonin 5-HT_{2A} receptor agonists compared to their non-β-keto-substituted counterparts.

 Monoamine release profiles

 The following is a list of serotonin, dopamine, and norepinephrine releasing profiles for various cathinones, measured in rat brain synaptosomes.